Fazhr/Fazhr/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on h
+- 🔭 I’m currently working on milife
-- 🌱 I’m currently learning h
+- 🌱 I’m currently learning milife
-- 👯 I’m looking to collaborate on h
+- 👯 I’m looking to collaborate on miwaif
-- 🤔 I’m looking for help with h
+- 🤔 I’m looking for help with fesnuk
-- 💬 Ask me about h
+- 💬 Ask me about ap yh
-- 📫 How to reach me: h
+- 📫 How to reach me: jumpa tengah
-- 😄 Pronouns: h
+- 😄 Pronouns: manu/sia
-- ⚡ Fun fact: h
+- ⚡ Fun fact: mau tau ajah